PurpleMB/purplemb.github.io/_posts/2025-10-03-monster-calculator.markdown

 With some slight modifications to this approach, it is also easy to define a system for calculating values derived from database data.
 Mutating the previous approach to something like :
 <code>
 SELECT operation&#40;value&#41;
-</code>, where 'operation()' is itself a format statement unique to each operation, we can achieve the same amount of uniformity and flexibilty as with parameter defintion.
+</code>, where 'operation()' is itself a format statement unique to each operation, we can achieve the same amount of uniformity and flexibility as with parameter definition.
 This approach, combined with SQLite's innate data cleaning while using the statement preparation system, allowed for the rapid formation of an easy to expand and secure system for defining and creating queries to the database.
 </p>

 <p>